esander1789/LeanLearningSeminar/ReadingMaterials.md

 - [Theorem Proving in  Lean](https://leanprover.github.io/theorem_proving_in_lean4/)

+- [The Mechanics of Proof](https://hrmacbeth.github.io/math2001/index.html) (a textbook on proofs and Lean by Heather Macbeth)

 - [A List of Papers about Lean, Mathlib, and Formalized  Proofs](https://leanprover-community.github.io/papers.html)   (from the Lean Prover Community)

 - [How to Find Theorems in Mathlib](https://leanprover-community.github.io/blog/posts/searching-for-theorems-in-mathlib/)